 In Figure \ref{fig:trajectories}, we show the exponential decay of the trajectories to the equilibrium state defined by $\varrho_\infty(x,v)=\mu(x,v)$.
 With regard to the initial configuration defining a perturbation of $\mu$, see Figure \ref{fig:trajectories} (left), we observe almost identical behavior of uncontrolled and controlled dynamical states in the beginning of the time interval.
 At $t\approx 5$, the local effect of the linearized dynamics dominates and causes the expected improved exponential convergence rate.
 As is evident from Figure \ref{fig:control} (center), the influence of the feedback controls is small.
 Interestingly enough, these control laws still lead to a clear improvement in the speed of convergence to the equilibrium.

 For the initial configuration involving a rotation of the stationary distribution, Figure \ref{fig:trajectories} (right) shows that the nonlinear closed loop system requires some time to convergence into a suitable neighborhood of $\mu$ within which the prescribed exponential decay rate is obtained.
 Currently, we do not know whether the oscillatory behavior for $t\in [0,5]$ is an accurate approximation of the true dynamics or rather a numerical artifact caused by a not sufficiently refined discrete grid.
 In this regard, in Figure \ref{fig:spectrum} (left) we further provide the spectral properties of the uncontrolled and controlled (linearized) dynamics, i.e., the eigenvalues of $A$ and $\widehat{A}-BB^\top \Pi$, respectively.
 With regard to Remark \ref{rem:pH}, particularly note that the presence of a skew symmetric part $J$ renders the spectrum complex-valued.
 Moreover, the difference of both spectra mainly becomes noticeable around the unstable region of $A+\delta I$, see Figure \ref{fig:spectrum} (right).
-By construction, we observe that all eigenvalues of $\widehat{A}-BB^\top \Pi$ exhibit a real part less than $\delta$.
+By construction, we observe that $\mathrm{Re} (\lambda_i(\widehat{A}-BB^\top \Pi))<\delta$ for all $i$.

 In comparison to the perturbed initial configuration, the influence of the feedback control laws is significantly stronger, see Figure \ref{fig:control} (right).
 The oscillatory behavior of the controls may require additional numerical investigation.